 Indoor shots performed much better and are definitely the strength of this camera.
 Photos taken inside are detailed and have very vivid colors.
 Also, almost none of the lag found on other situations was found here.

 Regarding the front camera, as long as you are not planning on printing them or something similar, you’ll be fine.
 Just don’t rely on it for taking decent pictures of that once-in-a-lifetime trip you’re about to make.

 As with the Nomu S10, battery life is one of the S30’s strongest points.
 Featuring a massive 5000mAh battery, it puts my iPhone 6’s battery to shame (but then, which phone doesn’t?).
 I reported that the Nomu S10 could last three days on a single charge easily.
 The S30 has less endurance, with two days being easily achievable and maybe two and a half if you are careful enough.
 Still, two days is pretty good and I have no complaints about it.

 Something to note, when I received the unit, it was fully discharged.
 I failed to bring it back to life using the phone’s included charger.
 On a last try to revive the phone, I used my iPhone’s charger, and then it worked.
 Not sure if this is something about my device or if it is a widespread issue, but either way, I’m still worried about the QA process that this company has.

-If they can get these stuff sorted out, then Nomu will have a winner in their hands.
+If they can get these issues sorted out, then Nomu will have a winner in their hands.
 In it’s current state, however, the bad things outweigh in importance the good things.
 Sure, it’s nice to have a phone with a big battery so you don’t have to worry about charging it every day, but it’s of no use if your capacitive keys keep messing with you and your actions.